Philiphil/RestMan/README.md

 Restman can be used with any ORM as long as it is provided an implementation of its Repository Interface.
 It come with its own GORM based Implementation, compatible with Entity/Model separation but also a more straighforward approach.

+## Features
+Fully working structure to REST route generation using GIN Out of the box GORM based ORM
+[WIP] Firewall implementation allowing to filter who can access/edit which data Symfony Serializer allowing serialization groups to control which property are allowed to be readed or wrote using the generated route

 TODO
 batch operation are down for now